 Setting Suggested value Description Table Id sample-table The ID for your new table.
 Table names have the same character requirements as database ids.
 Database names must be between 1 and 255 characters, and cannot contain

 / \ # ?or a trailing space.

-Storage capacity Fixed (10 GB) Change the value to Fixed (10 GB).
+Storage capacity Fixed (10 GB) Use the default value of Fixed (10 GB).
 This value is the storage capacity of the database.
 Throughput 400 RUs Change the throughput to 400 request units per second (RU/s).
 If you want to reduce latency, you can scale up the throughput later.